 Dining is often an interactive experience.
 From preparing your own Okonomiyaki, a savory pancake loaded with toppings - almost like a pizza - to barbecuing your own Yakiniku, or grilled meat, getting to grips with Japan's flavors makes for a truly exciting experience.

 Another cultural food tradition is to enjoy a bowl of Sukiyaba or Shabu Shabu - broths which bubble with the flavors of sake, soy and sugar and are served with beef, vegetables and noodles for incredibly fresh and flavorsome dishes you'll be vowing to recreate at home.

 If there’s one word that sums up food in Japan, it’s eclectic.

 In Japan, you can enjoy not only some of the most luxurious, five-star fine dining experiences in the world - but excellent street food too.
-This form of traditional Japanese food is not to be sniffed at, boasting exquisite flavours and surprising textures, it’s definitely worth enjoying during your visit.
+This form of traditional Japanese food is not to be sniffed at, boasting exquisite flavors and surprising textures, it’s definitely worth enjoying during your visit.

-Don’t forget to check out Ginza Kojyu, which serves an impressive multi-course kaiseki menu in a Zen-like dining room.
+And, don’t forget to check out Ginza Kojyu, which serves an impressive multi-course kaiseki menu in a Zen-like dining room.